How to get rid of birdseed moths

 How do I know if they’re pantry moths?

-Once you’ve ensured that you have a moth on your hands, you must next identify the species of moth.
-Though birdseed moths—also known as pantry moths and Indian meal moths—are the most common type of household pantry pest in the United States, there are also clothing moths, carpet beetles, and several types of house moths that can wreak havoc in your home.
+Once you’ve ensured that it's a moth, you must identify the species of moth.
+Though birdseed moths—also known as pantry moths and Indian meal moths—are the most common type of household pantry pest in the United States, there are also clothing moths and several types of house moths that can wreak havoc in your home.

 How do I get rid of these moths (in my garage and house)?

-If you find that your birdseed is the source of a pantry moth infestation, ensure that you are using plastic containers, free of any cracks or holes, that have airtight or rubber sealable lids.
-If you want to go a step further, and have the freezer space, bag your birdseed into smaller ziplock bags and store it in your freezer prior to use.
-In addition, make sure to always clean up any remnants of birdseed that surround your container.
+If birdseed is the source of your infestation, ensure that you are using plastic storage containers—free of any cracks or holes—that have airtight or rubber sealable lids.
+If you want to go a step further, bag your birdseed into smaller ziplock bags and store it in your freezer prior to use.
+In addition, always clean up any remnants of birdseed that surround your container.

-If birdseed is not the source of your infestation, finding that source is a must to overcome your moth problem.
-Once the source is discovered, immediate removal is top priority, followed by vigorous cleaning, which includes the use of Six Feet Under, and moth traps.
+If birdseed is not the source of your infestation, finding that source is a must.
+Once discovered, immediate removal is top priority, followed by vigorous cleaning, which includes the use of Six Feet Under and moth traps.

-Pocket fact: You can freeze infested birdseed (do so by placing it in the freezer for 48+ hours) and then still feed it to your birds, unless it is so heavily infested that much of the seed is consumed.
+Tip: You can freeze infested birdseed (place it in the freezer for 48+ hours) and then still feed it to your birds, unless it is so heavily infested that much of the seed is consumed.
 Larvae provide a good protein source for birds.
-(Accidentally eating a pantry moth likely will not make a person sick either, as they do not carry transmittable diseases).

 How do I protect my birdseed from moths?

-It’s also imperative that you create an environment that's unfriendly for pests.
+Additionally, it's essential to cultivate an environment that discourages pest habitation.
 Do all that you can to keep pantry pests (and all pests for that matter) where they belong—in the great outdoors.
 Gird yourself with DIY pest control knowledge and take control of your home and yard today.

 Get into the nitty-gritty on insects & arachnids